 - 3rd pillar: private provisions, made up of pillar 3a and pillar 3b

-To ensure that you can maintain your accustomed standard of living after you retire it is recommended that you save using the 3rd pillar.
-The 3rd pillar is divided into pillar 3a (tax-qualified provisions) and pillar 3b (non-tax-qualified provisions).
+To ensure that you are able to maintain your accustomed standard of living after you retire it is recommended that you save using the 3rd pillar.
+The 3rd pillar is divided into pillar 3a (tax-qualified provisions) and pillar 3b (non tax-qualified provisions).

-If you rely solely on pension benefits from AHV and your pension fund, you will only be able to count on around 60 percent of your last income.
+If you rely solely on post-employment benefits from AHV and your pension fund, you will only be able to count on around 60 percent of your last income.

 What are the advantages of pillar 3a?